matt-stj/angular-js-todo-list/README.md

 ## Next Steps Beyond the [MediaLoot Tutorial](http://medialoot.com/blog/angularjs-for-absolute-beginners/)

-Use a JavaScript constructor to build JS objects that will store properties.
+Use a JavaScript constructor to build JS objects that will store note's properties.

 ```
 function Note(id, description){